cityjson/website/tutorials/flatcitybuf.md

 ### HTTP and cloud access

-Now you'll see the most powerful part of FlatCityBuf, retrieving data from huge remote file (70GB big!) over HTTP.
+Now you'll see the most powerful part of FlatCityBuf: retrieving data from a huge remote file (70GB!) over HTTP.

 For remote FCB files, use the async reader: